openclimatefix/ocf-data-sampler/ocf_data_sampler/torch_datasets/README.md

 ## Note on t0 time (prediction time)
-t0 represents the time the forecast is made and relates to a time of one of the target data.
-This value is important because the available NWP/weather data changes depending on t0.
-Also to account live delays in data, t0 is used to correctly assume the amount of data that would be available at inference time.
+t0 represents the time the forecast is made and relates to a time of one of the generation values.
+This time is important because the available NWP/weather data changes depending on t0.
+Also to account for live delays in data, t0 is used to assume the correct amount of data that would be available at inference time.

 Note that t0 is considered as past of the history we pass to the model and the first forecasted value will be for t0 + time_resolution_minutes of the generation data (e.g. 15 mins or 30 mins).